 If you aren’t familiar with Intrinio, this article will get you started.
 You will need to create an account which will give you access to the API keys you need to enter to use the Excel add-in and API.
-In order for the API to work, you will also need to subscribe to/take a trial of the US & Global Economic Data Feed.
+In order for the API to work, you will also need to subscribe to the US & Global Economic Data Feed.
 Follow the Excel tutorial or the API tutorial if you have never used Intrinio before.

 Economic Data In Excel Examples